balintsera/essential-javascript-design-patterns-es6/README.md

 I transpile his ES5 examples to ES6 to acatually learn these beautifull patterns.
 Maybe it helps you too.

-The patterns are located in the subdirectories, for example the observer pattern in the `observer`.
+The patterns are placed in dedicated subdirectories in the `/patterns` directory.

 The unit tests are written with mocha and located in  /test, run them with `node_modules/mocha/bin/mocha` command.
+Don't forget to run `npm install` beforhand.